 Welcome to iSMART Lab

 Welcome to the Innovative Solutions in Machine Learning, Artificial Intelligence, and Robotics Technologies (iSMART) Laboratory, founded and led by Prof. Narges Armanfard.
-Our mission is to pioneer advanced algorithms in artificial intelligence, with expertise in physics-informed modeling, computer vision, time series analysis, tabular data, large language models, and visual language models.
+Our mission is to pioneer advanced algorithms in artificial intelligence, with expertise in computer vision, time series analysis, tabular data, large language models, visual language models, and physics-informed modeling.
 Below are our primary areas of focus:

 Theoretical Artificial Intelligence: At the iSMART Lab, our research in Theoretical AI is dedicated to exploring foundational principles and pioneering methodologies to advance artificial intelligence technologies.
 We investigate a broad spectrum of theoretical domains, including attention mechanisms, dimensionality reduction, and time series analysis.
 Our work also extends to computer vision, where we develop techniques to enhance the interpretation and understanding of visual data.
 Our research encompasses various learning paradigms such as unsupervised learning, clustering, anomaly detection, reinforcement learning, and inverse machine learning.
 Additionally, we focus on multi-task and multi-modal learning, as well as self-supervised approaches.
 Through advancing these theoretical concepts, we strive to improve the robustness, efficiency, and interpretability of AI systems, thereby fostering significant innovations and applications in the field.